 But wait a minute… The A minor scale has a Dm and Em in it, but House of the Rising Sun has D and E MAJOR chords.
 So what’s going on here?

-What’s happening is model interchange (or model mixture).
+What’s happening is modal interchange (or modal mixture).
 This is when you combine notes and chords from parallel scales.
 It’s a common composition technique.
 It works like this…

 Modal Interchange or Modal Mixture